pypy/pypy/rpython/doc/ronan.rst

 The Flow Model
 --------------

-The :ref:`Flow Object Space <flow-object-space>` is described in the `document describing object spaces`_.
-Here we describe the data structures produced by it, which are the basic data structures of the translation process.
+Here we describe the data structures produced by ``build_flow()``, which are the basic data structures of the translation process.

 All these types are defined in :source:`rpython/flowspace/model.py` (which is a rather important module in the PyPy source base, to reinforce the point).

 The flow graph of a function is represented by the class ``FunctionGraph``.
 It contains a reference to a collection of ``Block``\ s connected by ``Link``\ s.